PortalNetwork/hackathon/README.md

 With Bitcoin Cash, traders can trade at a lower cost and higher transaction volume, which potentially opens up rooms for more commercial usage.

 ## What is this Hackathon about?
-Cryptocurrency and blockchain technology have definitely become one of the top trending topics last year.
-However, more than 90% of the people in this industry are traders and investors.
-It seems that most of the people are ignoring the technology behind that made bitcoin and all other cryptocurrencies possible.
-Portal Network values the technology behind the scene, so in order to foster this decentralized technology, Portal Network and its partners welcome anyone to join this Hackathon.
+Cryptocurrency has made great impact to the current economy.
+Furthermore, many dApps and dWebs are shpaing the e-commerce and industries in a disruptive way.
+The goal of this hackathon is to let developers and communities bring all the brillant ideas and usages into the decentralized network.

+During this hackathon, global communities will connect together, share their experiences and ideas in order to shape the future economy.
+Join us to hack the ever-lasting human poverty problem.

 ## Rules
 During the hackathon, 3 technologies will be used:

-- Portal Network - Blockchain name service and web builder.
 - Bitcoin Cash - Bitcoin Cash Blockchain.
 - Wormhole - Wormhole is a fast, portable Omni Layer implementation that is based off the Bitcoin Cash.
+- Portal Network - Blockchain name service and web builder.

 Participants will have a challenge to solve by applying the relevant blockchain technology.
 At the end of the event, each team will have to prepare a pitch on stage to demonstrate their idea or product, which will be scored by the judges (please see Judging section below for more information).